-Consideration of Social Procurement, as part of the Procurement selection criteria may provide opportunities to generate positive social outcomes in addition to the delivery of goods, services and works.
+Consideration of social procurement, as part of the procurement selection criteria may provide opportunities to generate positive social outcomes in addition to the delivery of goods, services and works.
 Social Sustainability helps build stronger communities and aligns with Council's social objectives.
 When evaluating Social Sustainability, evaluation panels may consider the following;

 Benefit Impact Local sustainability Strengthening the local economy and ensuring its financial and environmental sustainability.
 Social inclusion Promoting openness and equal opportunity for disadvantaged and vulnerable community groups.
 Building social capital in the community.
 Employment and training Creating local employment opportunities through clauses and specifications in Council contracts.
-Developing practical training to build long-term employment opportunities.
-Diversity and equality Ensuring all businesses have the same opportunity to tender for Council contracts.
-Ensuring that the supply markets around essential and key services for Council remains diverse and vibrant.
-Ensuring that local suppliers such as small to medium-sized enterprises, social enterprises and Indigenous businesses are well-positioned to prosper in the local economy.